f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     appliance-1#

-Next you must configure interfaces to be part of the LAG.
+Next, you must configure interfaces to be part of the LAG.
 Below are examples of interface 1.0 and 2.0 being added to the aggregate-id **Arista**, and interfaces 8.0 and 9.0 being added to the aggregate **HA-Interconnect**.

 .. code-block:: bash